naibarn/SmartSpec/.smartspec-docs/workflows/ui_validation_manual.md

 - from v5.6.3 onwards, also reading **AI-generated `ui.json` metadata**
   (origin, review status, design system version, style preset) to understand how much you can trust each UI spec
+- from v5.6.4, incorporating **security & dependency evidence**
+  (especially for React/Next.js/RSC, Node/npm) and **design-system &
+  component registry context** into the risk model (without adding new flags or changing NO-WRITE behavior)

 > **Important:**
 > - The workflow does **not** run tests or launch browsers/devices.
 > - It does **not** modify code, configs, or test files.
-> - It only reads existing artifacts (specs, UI JSON, test reports) and
+> - It only reads existing artifacts (specs, UI JSON, test reports,
+>   security/dependency reports, registries) and synthesizes a
->   synthesizes a governance view.
+>   governance view.

 ### 1.1 Why you need this workflow